Visual Network Analysis in Immersive Environments: A Survey: Introduction

 \section{Introduction}

-Analysing networks is essential in many application domains, including social sciences~\cite{Correa2011,decuypere2020visual,wasserman1994social}, biology~\cite{JS08,SchreiberG22,xia2015networkanalyst}, and civil security~\cite{ferrara2014detecting,XuC2005}.
+Analysing networks is essential in many application domains, such as social sciences~\cite{Correa2011,wasserman1994social}, biology~\cite{JS08,SchreiberG22}, and civil security~\cite{ferrara2014detecting,XuC2005}.
 While graph structures can be described quantitatively using mathematical measures, visual investigation, e.g., in the form of node-link diagrams and matrices~\cite{nobre2019the}, is fundamental in facilitating the understanding of structure, incorporating domain knowledge, and often leading to new hypotheses~\cite{venturini2021what,gamper2020visual}.
-While many tools and frameworks for visual network analysis still rely on classical 2D setups with mouse and keyboard interaction, a growing body of research is exploring the potential of \textit{immersive analytics} approaches.
+While many visual network analysis approaches rely on classical 2D setups with mouse and keyboard interaction, a growing body of research is exploring the potential of \textbf{immersive analytics} approaches.

 Immersive analytics (IA) investigates advantages and challenges of utilising immersive environments (IE) for data analysis and explores how these need to be designed to improve the efficiency and quality of the data analysis process~\cite{klein2022immersive,marriott2018immersive}.
 As immersive display and interaction hardware (e.g., virtual reality (VR) and augmented reality (AR) head-mounted displays (HMDs) and large display walls) continue to improve and become more widely available, the number of applications and studies in the IA field has drastically increased over the last years~\cite{kraus2022immersive,friedl2024a}.
 Due to this trend, IA research is now an essential part of almost every visualisation or human-computer interaction conference.
-Therefore, it is not surprising that immersive solutions have also been applied to network analysis, with developments beginning as early as the 1990s~\cite{p_130}, showing great results when compared to classical 2D applications, for instance, regarding community detection~\cite{p_136}, path tracing~\cite{p_101}, or understanding of the graph structure~\cite{p_10}.
-However, due to the vast amount of publications presenting different approaches with varying evaluation settings, data characteristics, hardware setups, and other factors, it is currently very difficult to get a clear picture of the accompanying research landscape, especially with respect to network data analysis, which has not been reviewed in a structured way so far.
-As a result, it remains unclear whether approaches and evaluations are comparable and interpretable in context to each other, making it difficult to identify research gaps and new research directions.
+Therefore, it is not surprising that immersive solutions have also been applied to \textbf{network analysis}, with developments beginning as early as the 1990s~\cite{p_130}, proving beneficial when compared to classical 2D applications, for instance, regarding community detection~\cite{p_136}, path tracing~\cite{p_101}, or understanding of the graph structure~\cite{p_10}.